conorwhanson/Credit_Risk_Analysis/README.md

 ![smoteenn_class](https://github.com/conorwhanson/Credit_Risk_Analysis/blob/main/resources/combo_overunder_class.png)

-This model did not categorize the high risk loans with adequate sensitivity (recall).
-Total accuracy was **62 %** with a recall of **70 %** for high risk loans.
+This model did not categorize the high-risk loans with adequate sensitivity (recall).
+Total accuracy was **62 %** with a recall of **70 %** for high-risk loans.

-**Method 4: Balanced random forest (a combination of oversampling and undersampling; SMOTE is used, then data points are dropped based on their proximity to their nearest neighbors with different classes.)**
+**Method 5: Balanced random forest (a combination of oversampling and undersampling; SMOTE is used, then data points are dropped based on their proximity to their nearest neighbors with different classes.)**

 Results: **Better**